1. Hossawa Falls, Hinohara Village (Tokyo)

 # 2. Sayama Hills, Higashimurayama City (Tokyo / Saitama Prefecture)

-As the closest of the sightseeing locals, Sayama Hills located in the commuter town of Higashimurayama feels more like rural Japan than outer suburbia.
+As the closest of the sightseeing locales, Sayama Hills located in the commuter town of Higashimurayama feels more like rural Japan than outer suburbia.
 Four smaller parks combine to make up the expansive 3,500 hectare woodlands including two reservoirs, Tama Lake and Sayama Lake which supply drinking water to the capital.
 While Sayama Park is a popular family picnic area there are plenty of secluded pockets ideal for nature walks, bird watching and mountain biking amongst the mixed species forests.

 Access: The Metropolitan Sayama Park is a 3 minute walk from the south exit of Seibu Yuenchi Station while transferring to the quaint Seibu Yamaguchi Line to Seibu Stadium-mae provides access to Sayama Lake.

 # 3. Nagatoro River, Nagatoro Village (Saitama Prefecture)

 Situated in the picturesque Chichibu District of Saitama Prefecture the Nagatoro River, is synonymous for traditional longboats and whitewater rafting, whisking adventurer seekers alongside its precipitous cliffs.
 The township of Nagatoro has been designated a prefectural nature park which means there are plenty of family friendly activities including nature walks, visiting the Mt.
 Hodosan Shrine or taking a 5 minute cable car ride up its namesake mountain.

 Access: From Ikebukuro take a Seibu limited express train bound for Seibu Chichibu Station.
 Make a short walk to Ohanabatake Station and transfer to the Chichibu Main Line for Nagatoro Station.